The aim of the Neurobiology Group is to study the effects of environmental hazards on brain disorders and diseases.

 The goal of our group is to investigate the effects of environmental hazards on the epigenetics of brain disorders and diseases using various methods such as cell culture, biochemistry and immunofluorescence, epigenetic editing with CRISPR-dCas9, epigenomics and proteomics, in vitro electrophysiology, and rodent animal model and behaviors.

 Do you want to collaborate?

 We love collaboration and sharing scientific research.
 We are always happy to discuss science with anyone, and to build collaborative research projects to work together complementing our skillsets.

-I am not a scientist but would like to science, can I temporarily join you in your research group?
+I am not a scientist but would like to science, can I temporarily join your research group?

 We believe science is for all.
 Yes, ALL!
 If you are 18+ year olds* and wish to join us for an internship, as a scientist visitor, as a science enthusiast, as a patient group, or as someone who wants to have lab experience for their personal knowledge or work (e.g.: you are working on a novel where the main character is a neuroscientist working in a lab and you want to experience it?), etc, contact us!
 No prior lab or scientific skills are needed, we will train you and you will participate in our research projects.